rocky-linux/documentation/docs/guides/desktop/kde_installation.md

 ![kde_finish_config](images/kde_finish_config.png)

-Once this step is completed, the user name that you created earlier will show up.
+Once this step is completed, the username that you created earlier will show up.
 Enter the password you created for the user and hit <kbd>ENTER</kbd>.
 This should show you a pristine KDE desktop screen:

 ![kde_screen](images/kde_screen.png)